Chakral

-Chakral (چکرال) is a village of Chakwal District in the Punjab Province of Pakistan, it is part of Chakwal Tehsil.
+Chakral (چکرال) is a village of Chakwal District in the Punjab province of Pakistan.
+It is part of Chakwal Tehsil.

-It is a village located approximately 10 kilometres outside Chakwal, Punjab, Pakistan.
+The village is located approximately 10 kilometres from Chakwal city.

 Education

 Both government and private institutes exist in village.
 There are a number of schools in Chakral village.
 Separate institutions for girls are boys are there and some institutions support co-education.

 Other Facilities

 Allied bank is also situated in the village which is only bank available in nearby villages.
 A Basic Health Unit is also located in Chakral which is only government hospital in nearby areas, thus facilitating the population of all villages around.